jasonrbriggs/stomp.py/README.rst

 There is also legacy 3.1.7 version using the old 3-series code (see `3.1.7 on PyPi`_ and `3.1.7 on GitHub`_).
 This is no longer supported, but (at least as of 2018) there were still a couple of reports of this version still being used in the wild.

-Note: stomp.py now follows [semantic versioning](https://semver.org/):
+Note: stomp.py now follows `semantic versioning`_:

 - MAJOR version for incompatible API changes,
 - MINOR version for functionality added in a backwards compatible manner, and